elmtree-askmo/cloudcannon-app/content/learn/psychology/how-are-mri-and-neuropsychological-tests-used-in-the-consultation-and-clinical-assessment-within-the-neuro-office.md

 url: /learn/psychology/questions/how-are-mri-and-neuropsychological-tests-used-in-the-consultation-and-clinical-assessment-within-the-neuro-office
 score: -1.0
 related_article1:
-    id: 164041
+    id: 164048
-    title: What are the implications of advancements in neuroscience for forensic assessment in the courtroom?
+    title: >-
+        How is traumatic brain injury addressed in Pro Justitia reports, and what challenges are faced in treatment?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-implications-of-advancements-in-neuroscience-for-forensic-assessment-in-the-courtroom
+    url: /learn/psychology/questions/how-is-traumatic-brain-injury-addressed-in-pro-justitia-reports-and-what-challenges-are-faced-in-treatment
 related_article2:
-    id: 164047
+    id: 164044
-    title: What is the prevalence of traumatic brain injury among juvenile delinquents, and how does it affect cognitive functions?
+    title: >-
+        How does the age-crime curve affect developmental considerations in sentencing?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-prevalence-of-traumatic-brain-injury-among-juvenile-delinquents-and-how-does-it-affect-cognitive-functions
+    url: /learn/psychology/questions/how-does-the-agecrime-curve-affect-developmental-considerations-in-sentencing
 related_article3:
-    id: 164039
+    id: 164044
-    title: What is the role of forensic assessment in Dutch criminal law?
+    title: >-
+        How does the age-crime curve affect developmental considerations in sentencing?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-forensic-assessment-in-dutch-criminal-law
+    url: /learn/psychology/questions/how-does-the-agecrime-curve-affect-developmental-considerations-in-sentencing
 related_article4:
-    id: 164053
+    id: 164049
+    title: >-
-    title: What are the goals of research and development in the forensic field concerning delayed development and delinquent behavior?
+        What questions are typically addressed in forensic assessments regarding mental health disorders and crime?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-goals-of-research-and-development-in-the-forensic-field-concerning-delayed-development-and-delinquent-behavior
+    url: /learn/psychology/questions/what-questions-are-typically-addressed-in-forensic-assessments-regarding-mental-health-disorders-and-crime
 related_article5:
     id: 164041
+    title: >-
-    title: What are the implications of advancements in neuroscience for forensic assessment in the courtroom?
+        What are the implications of advancements in neuroscience for forensic assessment in the courtroom?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-implications-of-advancements-in-neuroscience-for-forensic-assessment-in-the-courtroom
 ---